noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.Chl.ERD.timeseries.

-Plot of Chlorophyll values over time within the Sanctuary.
-Chlorophyll-a indicates productivity by phytoplankton, the plant base of the food chain in the ocean.
+The average chlorophyll concentration over time across the Sanctuary.
+Chlorophyll concentration is a measure of productivity by phytoplankton, the plant base of the food chain in the ocean.
+The gray bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the gray bar.
+In the figure, the dark green line is the average chlorophyll concentration, while the lighter green area indicates the standard deviation of that chlorophyll concentration across the Sanctuary.

 ### Details